opencog/opencog/opencog/nlp/chatbot-psi/README.md

   - All the chat-related actions available for the psi-rules

 - duckduckgo.scm
-  - Can be considered as another available action for the psi-rules as well, which allows that chatbot to query [DuckDuckGo] (https://duckduckgo.com) by using its [API] (https://duckduckgo.com/api)
+  - Can be considered as another available action for the psi-rules as well, which allows the chatbot to query [DuckDuckGo] (https://duckduckgo.com) by using its [API] (https://duckduckgo.com/api)

+- wolframalpha.scm
+  - Can be considered as another available action for the psi-rules as well, which allows the chatbot to query [WolframAlpha] (http://www.wolframalpha.com/)

 - utils.scm
   - Utilities that are useful in general